 To view an asset in a catalog, click its name.
 You’ll see a set of pages about the asset:

-If you see a shield icon next to the column name of a relational data asset, it means that the data in the column is anonymized by a data policy.
-The owner of the asset is not affected by data policies and always sees the original values.
+If you see a shield icon next to the column name of a relational data asset, it means that the data in the column is masked by a data protection rule.
+The owner of the asset is not affected by data protection rules and always sees the original values.

 The Access page shows the asset owner, the privacy setting, and the asset members.
 If you have permission, you can control access to an asset on this page.

 For data assets, the Profile page shows profile information about the contents of the asset.